-Further, she has worked on acquisitions and diligence projects, with a particular focus on analyzing IP and privacy issues, commercial contracts, and content provider agreements.
-Farah’s combination of in-house and big law firm experience, as well as her broad practice, gives her the ability to creatively and efficiently identify, understand and navigate issues in technology, commercial and marketing matters.
+Further, she has worked on acquisitions and diligence projects, with a particular focus on analyzing IP issues and commercial agreements.
+Farah’s combination of in-house and big law firm experience, as well as her broad practice, gives her the ability to creatively and efficiently identify, understand, and navigate issues in technology and commercial matters.

 Farah was recognized in 2024 and the four years immediately preceding by The Best Lawyers in America® for IT Outsourcing Law.
 She was also named "Atlanta Lawyer of the Year" in 2023 for IT Outsourcing Law by The Best Lawyers in America®.
 Farah is listed in the 2023 edition of Chambers USA: America's Leading Lawyers for Business as "Up and Coming" in the area of Technology & Outsourcing.
 In 2019, 2022 and 2023, she was recommended by Legal 500 US in the area of Technology/Outsourcing and in 2023, Farah was named a "Next Generation Partner" by Legal 500 US for Outsourcing.

 Farah has a working knowledge of the French language.

 Represented leading automotive digital solution, retail and wholesale service provider in negotiations for the joint development and commercialization of a fully automated vehicle damage detection model powered by artificial intelligence.

 Represented leading rolled aluminum provider in negotiation of proof of concept for a fully automated aluminum processing tool.

 Represented a leading cable television provider in drafting and negotiating content distribution agreement with LG to distribute applications for OTT content on consumer electronic devices, including Smart TVs and smart phones.